Irish Geneaography

 1. Make sure that you are logged in to your free FamilySearch account and see if the reference number you are looking for is in a file that can be viewed.
 Note where your reference number comes in the file description.

 2. Open the file and then it's a case of using your best judgment to quarter through the images or page through carefully to find your document.
-Be sure to pay attention to any other documents that appear before or after the one you are looking for as, in my experience, I have found that there can be a run of documents for related family members - perhaps they all arrived from a solicitors office and were catalogued one after the other?
+Be sure to pay attention to any other documents that appear before or after the one you are looking for.
+In my experience, I have found that there can be a run of documents for related family members - perhaps they all arrived from a solicitor's office and were catalogued one after the other?

 3. The reference numbers are written on the opening pages of the packet of documents, so you are going to have to squint at those thumbnail images and try to pick out what look like opening pages - they generally have quite a bit of white space evident.
 In the example to the right, I've circled the "T" number in red to help you get an idea of what you are looking for.